Vyshnav12/SteamDataPipeline/README.md

 ## Data Modeling with DBT

 The `steam_games_dbt/` directory contains the DBT project for data modeling.
-We've added the following:
+It contains the following:

 - **Models:** Located in `steam_games_dbt/models/`, these transform the raw data into more usable formats.
 - **Analyses:** Found in `steam_games_dbt/analyses/`, these provide insights into the data.